shrusti-ghela/data-512-project-COVID-analysis/README.md

 ### Data:

-- "Overdoses.csv" consist of all the non-fatal overdoses recorded daily in Will County from 2018 to 2020
+- "Overdoses.csv" consist of all the non-fatal overdoses recorded daily in Will County from 2018 to 2020 (taken from Will County website available for public use)
-- "Overdose deaths.csv" consist of all the fatal overdoses recorded daily in Will County from 2018 to 2020
+- "Overdose deaths.csv" consist of all the fatal overdoses recorded daily in Will County from 2018 to 2020 (taken from Will County website available for public use)
-- "monthly.csv" consist of monthly overdoses in Will County for the years 2019 and 2020
+- "monthly.csv" consist of monthly overdoses in Will County for the years 2019 and 2020 (taken from Will County website available for public use)